 AI Agent Evaluation Supplants Data Labeling as Key Step to Deployment

-But here's the reality—enterprises can’t afford to ship agents that stumble on a single decision in a chain of actions.
-The focus is turning to end‑to‑end validation, where success hinges on the agent’s ability to navigate complexity, not just produce a correct classification.
-In short, the evaluation process is being re‑imagined as the decisive gate before production, replacing the old data‑labeling checklist with a more demanding test of judgment.
+So the spotlight is shifting to end-to-end validation, where success depends on the agent’s knack for navigating complexity rather than just spitting out a correct classification.
+In other words, the evaluation stage is being re-thought as the final gate before production, swapping the old data-labeling checklist for a tougher test of judgment.

 It's a fundamental shift in what enterprises need validated: not whether their model correctly classified an image, but whether their AI agent made good decisions across a complex, multi-step task involving reasoning, tool usage and code generation.
 If evaluation is just data labeling for AI outputs, then the shift from models to agents represents a step change in what needs to be labeled.
 Where traditional data labeling might involve marking images or categorizing text, agent evaluation requires judging multi-step reasoning chains, tool selection decisions and multi-modal outputs -- all within a single interaction.